jadenshk/stellar-temperature/README.md

 ## Materials

-See my research paper here for details about the methods, data, results, and discussion.
-And take a look at all the code for the project [here](/ACST_Condensed.ipynb)
+[research paper](/research.pdf) See my research paper on automating the calculation of stellar temperature for details about the methods, data, results, and discussion.

+[code](/code.ipynb) And take a look at the finalized code for the project